scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.

-**MAC**: Message Authentication Code.
-In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
+**Message Authentication Code (MAC)**: In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

 **Path Authorization**: A requirement for the data plane is that endpoints can only use paths that were constructed and authorized by ASes in the control plane.
 This property is called path authorization.
 The goal of path authorization is to prevent endpoints from crafting Hop Fields (HFs) themselves, modifying HFs in authorized path segments, or combining HFs of different path segments.